Advancing NHS Legacy Information Management

 DomainAd HocTacticalManagedStrategicIntelligent

-Governance & Lifecycle Risk ManagementNo policies; high riskBasic retention; limited
+Governance and Lifecycle Risk ManagementNo policies; high riskBasic retention; limited

 decommissioning